Sustainability

 Don’t Use an Electric Heater

-Though they may seem like a simple option, electric heaters are not as efficient as you might think and can result in higher electric bills.
-Keep window shades or curtains open during the day to let warm sunlight in.
+Though they may seem like a simple option, electric heaters are highly inefficient, costly, and create safety concerns.
+They also increase plug load, which can impact your office’s overall energy performance.
+Instead, take advantage of natural heat gain: keep window shades or curtains open during the day to let in warm sunlight.

 Do Use Public Transportation